For over 45 years, CRF has been supporting children’s research in South Australia.

 It’s also an inspiring platform for the Foundation to continue its 45+ year-dedication to fostering opportunities for early career researchers where grant funding is rarely unavailable.

-Joshua Robinson is a PhD candidate within the Adelaide Medical School, Robinson Research Institute at the University of Adelaide.
+Zahra Ali Padhani, PhD candidate within the Adelaide Medical School and the Robinson Research Institute at the University of Adelaide.

 For full information on the PhD Excellence Award, including past PhD Scholars and the application and eligibility criteria, please visit Healthy Development Adelaide.